hiteshtara/iter.js/README.md

 Object {key: "prop1", value: "foo"}
 Object {key: "prop2", value: "bar"}
 ```
-**Iteration over object returns only enumerable and own properties of object.**
+**Only enumerable and own properties of object are returned by iterator.**

-In current version of iter.js key value pairs are mutable (that's it you can change key and/or value property of pair).
+In current version of iter.js key value pairs are mutable (that's it you can change key and/or value property of pair), but in future version of the library this behaviour may change.

 ### Iterating over generators (functions)
 Functions can be used as sequence generators, in this case sequence ends when function returns `undefined`.